thousandbrainsproject/tbp.monty/rfcs/0000_RL_models.md

             # In a loop, we move depth-first and breadth-first.
             To select actions during planning, we determine the possible actions in the current state.
 We use all actions that have ever been encountered from this state s in the world model.
 If the model doesn't yet know any actions, we can't plan yet.
             We use the metrics N(s), N(s,a) — the number of visits and executions of an action from a state.
             For the planning iteration, we take unused actions and select the top_k most promising ones according to the heuristic metric adv(s).
-For example, adv could be the modulus of the inverse distance from the grabber to the target.
+For example, adv(s) could be the absolute value of the inverse distance from the grabber to the target.
             2) For each child, there is a separate rollout and backup. for _, a_child, s2_child in top_k: r_child = reward_model(s, a_child, s2_child)